 What is a blighted ovum?

 Per the American Pregnancy Association, a blighted ovum refers to a fertilized egg that attaches itself to the uterine wall but doesn’t develop into an embryo.
 Cells continue to form the placenta and embryonic sac, but the embryo itself fails to form.
 Also called an anembryonic pregnancy, this condition typically occurs in the first trimester — often before one even realizes they’re pregnant.
+It’s not quite clear why blighted ovum occur, but according to the Mayo Clinic it may be due to chromosomal abnormalities in the fertilized egg.

 Is a blighted ovum a miscarriage?